latetedemelon/pitch-slides/slides.md

 <v-clicks>

-- *Moderate–High* – significant change to **how** we manage IJs/BCs, with mitigations to protect Finance and control processes.
+- *Moderate* – significant change to **how** we manage IJs/BCs, with mitigations to protect Finance and control processes.

 </v-clicks>